| By Amanda Oien

 - Shuttles will be limited to 15 passengers

 - Shuttles will be disinfected every 24 hours

 Everything you need to know:

 The Lower Salt River is located in the Tonto National Forest in Mesa, Arizona and despite its name, is actually freshwater.
 What a catfish.
 Speaking of fish, you’ll be sharing the river with Rainbow Trout, Largemouth Bass, Sunfish and Catfish.

 Salt River Tubing is open daily from 9:00am to 6:30pm.
 There are three float routes which vary in length.
 Be sure to get there as early as possible to avoid long lines.

-It’ll cost you $17 + tax and fees per person or tube which includes tube rental, shuttle bus ride and free customer parking at Salt River Tubing.
+It’ll cost you $17 + tax and fees per person or tube which includes tube rental, shuttle ride and parking at Salt River Tubing.
 Children must be at least eight years old and four feet tall.

 While mostly smooth tubing, there are some rapids.
 The trick?
 Hold on tight and don’t let the rocks getcha by lifting your bum out of the tube.

 Don’t dismiss Arizona’s hot sun unless you want to be sporting a lobster-like glow by the end of the day.
 Bring lots of water, sunscreen (don’t forget to reapply!), a hat and sunnies.